Graduate Nursing

 NGR 6201.
 Advanced Management of Adult and Women's Issues for Primary Care (3).
 Prerequisites: Admission to the Psychiatric Mental Health program and instructor permission.
 This course provides the learner with the knowledge and skills to develop basic strategies designed to promote health, diagnose, and manage basic acute and chronic health problems across the life span.
 The course focuses on the development of sound diagnostic skill through an emphasis on the differential diagnostic process and institution of clinical strategies to address common acute and chronic disorders.
 The course provides a foundation of adult and women's content to augment a Pediatric Nurse Practitioner's foundational role across the lifespan.

 NGR 6210.
 Acute Care I (3).
-Prerequisites: NGR 5003, NGR 5003L, NGR 5140, and NGR 5172.
+Prerequisites: NGR 5003, NGR 5140, and NGR 5172.
 Corequisite: NGR 6210L.
-This course prepares the Adult-Gerontological Acute Care NP student to assess, diagnose, and manage selected health care needs of adults and children over 12 years of age.
-Emphasis is placed on synthesis and application of nursing and related theories and scientific knowledge to the development of differential/nursing diagnoses as a basis for health promotion and management.
+The course prepares the Adult-Gerontological Acute Care NP student to assess, diagnose, and manage selected health care needs of adults and children over 12 years of age.
+Students begin to develop strategies for patient-centered care to promote health, diagnose and manage acute and complex chronic health conditions of the GI, renal, endocrine, and internal medicine patient population.

 NGR 6210L.
-Acute Care I Practicum (1).
+Acute Care I Practicum (3).
 (S/U grade only).
-Prerequisites: NGR 5003, NGR 5003L, NGR 5172, and NGR 5140.
+Prerequisites: NGR 5003, NGR 5140, and NGR5172.
 Corequisite: NGR 6210.
-This course provides opportunities for Adult-Gerontological Acute Care NP students to apply concepts in selected clinical settings.
+The purpose of this first practicum course is to provide opportunities for Adult-Gerontological Acute Care NP students to apply concepts from Advanced Health Assessment and Diagnostic Reasoning and NGR 6210 in selected clinical settings.
 Emphasis is on critical thinking, diagnostic reasoning, differential diagnosis, communication, and collaboration in a culturally diverse system.
-The course focuses on refinement of cognitive and clinical skills needed to provide competent patient-centered care to young adults, adults, and older adults across the wellness-illness continuum with acute, critical and chronic illness, disability, and/or injury in the acute care, emergency, urgent, and ambulatory care settings.

 NGR 6211L.
-Acute Care II Practicum (4).
+Acute Care II Practicum (3).
 (S/U grade only.)
 Prerequisites: NGR 6210 and NGR 6210L.
 Corequisite: NGR 6211.
-This course provides opportunities for Adult-Gerontological Acute Care NP students to advance their clinical competence in the care of patients in acute care settings by building on knowledge and skills gained in pre-and co-requisite courses.
-Through clinical, students build confidence as they continue the transition from student to advanced practice nurse.
-Clinical experiences in acute care settings provide students with the continued opportunity to develop, implement, and evaluate management plans for adults along the age spectrum with complex acute, critical, and chronic illness.
-The course emphasizes applications of knowledge in the management of patients and the collaboration between the advanced practice nurse and the patient, family, and interprofessional healthcare team.
+This course provides opportunities for Acute Care NP students to advance their clinical competence in acute care settings by building on knowledge gained in previous courses.
+Clinical experiences give students the opportunity to develop, implement, and evaluate care plans for adults.
+Collaboration between the APN, patient, family, and healthcare team is emphasized.

 NGR 6212.
 Acute Care III (3).
-This course evaluates issues and trends encountered in advanced adult-gerontological acute care nursing.
-The course focuses on critical analysis and management of issues by the adult gerontological acute care nurse practitioner and uses an evidence-based, interprofessional team approach to the nursing and medical management of patients ranging from young adults to the elderly patient population.
+Prerequisites: NGR 6210, NGR 6210L, NGR 6211, and NGR 6211L.Corequisite: NGR 6212L.
+This didactic course provides opportunities for the evaluation of issues and trends encountered in advanced practice adult-gerontological acute care nursing.
+Emphasis is on critical analysis and management of issues by the APRN using an evidence-based, interprofessional team approach to the management of patients ranging from across the young adult to older adult age spectrum.

-NGR 6212L.
-Acute Care III Practicum (3).
+NGR 6213L.
+Acute Care IV Practicum (3–5).
 (S/U grade only.)
-Prerequisites: NGR 6210, NGR 6210L, NGR 6211, and NGR 6211L.
-Corequisite: NGR 6212.
-This course provides opportunities for Adult-Gerontological Acute Care NP students to continue their training sequentially advancing their clinical competence in the care of patients in acute care settings.
-The focused clinical experiences in this course provide students with sustained opportunities to develop, implement, and evaluate management plans for adults along the age spectrum with complex acute, critical, and chronic illness.
-The focus is on the application of new and existing knowledge in the management of patients and the collaboration between the advanced practice nurses and the patient, family and interprofessional healthcare teams.
+Prerequisites: NGR 6210, NGR 6210L, NGR 6211, NGR 6211L, NGR 6212, and NGR 6212L.
+The purpose of this practicum course is to provide opportunities for Adult-Gerontological Acute Care NP students to continue their training, sequentially advancing their clinical competence in the care of patients in acute care settings.
+The focused clinical experiences in this course provide students with sustained opportunities to develop, implement, and evaluate management plans for adults.

 NGR 6217C.
 Acute Care Skills (2).
 Prerequisites: NGR 5003 and NGR 5003L.
 This course enables learners to develop skills for use in acute care clinical practice settings.
 Students explore both the theoretical and practical aspects of a variety of procedures and diagnostic modalities including comprehensive history taking, advanced airway management, arterial line and central venous catheter placements, chest tube placement, thoracentesis, paracentesis, lumbar puncture, and cricothyroidotomy procedures.
 This course includes a two-day skills workshop followed by clinical practice at an acute care based clinical site for a total of 45 clinical hours.